krishnah1/Face_Mask_Detection/README.md

 ## 🚀 About Me
-I am a final year student at VIT Bhopal, pursuing my passion for Data Science and Machine learning
+I am a final year student at VIT Bhopal, pursuing my passion for Data Science and Data Analytics